Home » Practice Areas » Ophthalmology Malpractice

 The time between cataract surgery and litigation filing averages 15.5 months, and claims typically take 28.8 months to close, highlighting the importance of acting promptly while preserving evidence and meeting legal deadlines.

-Our experienced medical malpractice lawyers are well-versed in the complexities of ophthalmology litigation in New York.
 Evidence gathering in ophthalmology cases requires comprehensive collection of medical records, including diagnostic imaging, visual field tests, fundus photographs, OCT scans, and all communications between healthcare providers.
+The standard of care in ophthalmology is particularly complex due to the subspecialized nature of the field and the existence of multiple acceptable approaches for many conditions.

-At The Porter Law Group, we have the knowledge, resources, and dedication to take on complex ophthalmology malpractice cases.
+At the Porter Law Group, we have the knowledge, resources, and dedication to take on complex ophthalmology malpractice cases.
 We are here to help New York medical malpractice victims get the full and fair compensation they deserve.

 Call us today at 833-PORTER9 or email info@porterlawteam.com to arrange a free, no-obligation case evaluation with one of our experienced attorneys.